AFairbairn/chirpR/README.md

 ## Description

+`chirpR` is a work in progress.
+Originally being built for internal use only, I decided that maybe there are others that would benifit from this tool.

 `chirpR` is an R package that simplifies the process of analyzing and interpreting bird acoustic monitoring data.
 It provides a user-friendly wrapper for